CHIARI SUPPORT TEAM

 Amanda Johnson – Outreach Coordinator

-Ashley is a student at the University of Cincinnati and struggled with chronic migraine for her entire life, but felt the full effects of Chiari Malformation starting in her sophomore year of college.
+Ashley is a recent graduate of University of Cincinnati, but has struggled with chronic migraine her entire life, but felt the full effects of Chiari Malformation starting in her sophomore year of college.
 Since her decompression surgery, Ashley has been an active participant in the Bearcat Bands, in several student honorary organizations, and as a College of Engineering and Applied Science ambassador.
 She was selected to speak at UC’s freshmen convocation in 2016 to speak about her Chiari journey.
 Ashley still suffers but plans to pursue a career as a Physician Assistant in Child Neurology to help others struggling with neurological illness.
+She is currently in graduate school in Houston.

 She is proud to volunteer her time for The Chiari Project as a leader in a motivational speaking initiative called BRAINSPIRE where she will continue to spread awareness for CM.